MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/performance-monitor/performance-monitor-tool.md

 ---
 # Measure runtime performance of a page using the Performance monitor tool

-Use the **Performance monitor** tool in Microsoft Edge DevTools to get a real-time view of the runtime performance of a webpage.
+Use the **Performance monitor** tool to get a real-time view of the runtime performance of a webpage.

 The **Performance monitor** tool helps determine where performance problems come from.
 There are various reasons why a website might run slowly.
 This tool provides clues to understand whether the problems are related to causes such as the following:
 *  High memory or CPU usage.